geschnee/ai-talkmaster/readme.md

 ### Audio Client Kokoro

-Kokoro is a light-weight opensource model for generating audio.
+Kokoro is a light-weight open-source model for generating audio.
 You can host your own Kokoro server using the docker-compose-kokoro.yml file.

 ## Closed Source hosting